carbonell/ngroot/README.md

     }
 ]
 ```
-Your appsettings should have an extra element, like this:
+3. You have a few different options to load your settings.
+Either adding an extra element to your appsettings, like this:

 ```jsonc
   "NGrootSettings": {